SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 Refer to the [HTTP Access ASP.NET 4.x](#http-access-asp-net-4-x) section below to see the overall steps required to enable HTTP access to endpoints in an ASP.NET 4.x application.

 To add the Health actuator endpoint, use the `UseHealthActuator()` method from [ActuatorConfigurator](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointWeb/ActuatorConfigurator.cs).
 Optionally you can provide a custom `IIHealthAggregator` and a list of `IHealthContributor`'s should you want to customize the actuator endpoint.
-If none are provided any, defaults will be provided.
+If none are provided, defaults will be provided.

 The following example shows how enable the Health endpoint and use the default `IIHealthAggregator` together with two `IHealthContributor`'s.